 A canola hybrid was sown at the site in mid-March 2020, and a phalaris based pasture is planned to be sown down in 2021.

 In April this year NSW DPI and HLN staff visited the site to look at the establishment and development of canola and the impact different lime treatments have had on the plants.
+The standout response was increased root density and top growth in the lime treatments, and particularly where lime was incorporated, as can be seen in the photograph.

 Here is a video of Helen Burns (NSW DPI) in the paddock showing plant examples from the different treatments displaying various root development and manganese toxicity symptoms (mottled leaves).